DirkTheDaring/btrfs-rm/README.md

 # RISKS
 Use at your own risk.
-No warrany!
+No warranty!